Canada faces a critical moment as it contends with economic and social pressures.

 As leaders, you play a vital role in sharing accurate information about immigration’s positive impact, helping to dispel myths and shape a narrative grounded in reality.

-Today, I ask you, whoever you are, my reader – check your biases before making decisions, creating policies and shaping your messages that can impact someone’s life.
+Today, I ask you, my reader – check your biases before making decisions, creating policies and shaping your communication that can impact someone’s life.

-And always, always, before hitting that send button, check with Chat GPT or your AI agent to see if your message is kind.
+And always, always, before hitting that send button, check with your AI agent to see if your message is kind.